All Episodes

 So I suppose one can draw conclusions from that.

-This is serious because Hezbollah, which is financed and armed by Syria and Iran, uh currently acts as a state within a state inside Lebanon.
+This is serious because Hezbollah, which is financed and armed by Syria and Iran, currently acts as a state within a state inside Lebanon.

 It purports to be a political party, but it's armed to the teeth.

-And its leader over the weekend called on Hezbollah's supporters to go into the street for quote unquote peaceful demonstrations with the aim of overthrowing the Lebanese government.
+And its leader over the weekend called on Hezbollah's supporters to go into the street for quote-unquote peaceful demonstrations with the aim of overthrowing the Lebanese government.

-So maybe somebody didn't get the memo, and this political assassination is yet another indication that the coup d'etat is underway.
+So maybe somebody didn't get the memo and this political assassination is yet another indication that the coup d'état is underway.

-Whatever it is, it's uh it's another act of terrorism, and it comes from Syria, and I I just can't help but think we're supposed to negotiate with these people.
+And I just can't help but think we're supposed to negotiate with these people.

-We're we're we're supposed to talk to them.
+We're supposed to talk to them.

-We're supposed to bring them into our warm embrace, and we're supposed to seek their assistance.
+We're supposed to bring them into our warm embrace.

 How do we get out of Iraq?